 To support you and your students, we’ve already begun aligning to the changes in sequencing recommended by this review and will continue to do so once the new curriculum is finalised.
 View our proposed aligned Stile Curriculum here.
-We're also hosting a free webinar to talk through these changes on 29th of July at 5:30pm AEST.
-Register here!
+We also hosted a live Q&A where we answered questions submitted by our community of teachers.
+Catch up on the webinar here!

 Our take on the revisions

 As scientists at heart, we couldn’t help but critically analyse ACARA’s proposed changes to the Australian Science Curriculum.
 We find ourselves broadly supportive of their revisions, and feel well aligned on the thinking that underpins them.
 In particular, the encouragement of an inquiry-based approach, stronger integration between skills, society and science, and a more cross-curricular STEM approach.

 Our job is to really understand science curricula, both Australian and beyond, so that we can craft the highest-quality resources for teachers.
 In particular, we’ve spent a great deal of time over the years dissecting America’s new curriculum, the evidence-based Next Generation Science Standards (NGSS), and the published research behind important global assessments such as PISA and TIMSS.
 This work has also inspired much of the underlying pedagogy and thinking behind Stile’s curriculum.
 It was reaffirming and reassuring to note that ACARA’s review team is drawing inspiration from those same sources.